bobbybudnick/SFS-Infrastructure/README.md

 several flights of stairs during tornado conditions with emergency lighting only.
 You do not want to be wondering if your last 2 computers will keep running when most of your power sources have failed and there is a twister outside.
+Architecture document showing overview of hosts/remote admin/website/redundancy
 Switch layout document showing ports and roles
 Map document showing host IP and hostname
-WAN info document such as static IP and netmask
+WAN info document showing details such as static IP and netmask
-Credentials document with service login details
+Credentials document showing service login details
 2. Multi WAN
 A reliable network starts with reliable Internet connections.
 However, consider if all network computers truly need backup gateways or only a subset.
 This is